kushkp/Chess/README.md

 - When capturing an opponent piece is possible, the square is highlighted in red
   ![available_moves]

-- The game ends when there are no possible moves for the opponent
-  ![checkmate]

 ## To Run:
 1. Download zip [here](http://github.com/kushkp/Chess/archive/master.zip) or click "Download ZIP" in the right sidebar.
 2. Unzip and navigate to the 'chess' folder in the terminal